 Which Board Do I Apply to?

-If any of these statements is true about you, you should apply to the higher board, the Board for Correction of Military Records (BCMR).
+If any of the following statements are true about you, you should apply to the higher board, the Board for Correction of Military Records (BCMR).

 - I was discharged more than 15 years ago.